 Endeavour Community Sailing ("Endeavour") was first established in August 2015 under the auspices of the America's Cup Event Authority (Bermuda) Limited ("ACEA") as a non-profit company limited by guarantee, whose primary purpose is to engage students in Bermuda in experiential learning activities with STEAM (Science, Technology, Engineering, Arts and Math) through sailing.
-In June 2018 Endeavour changed its year end from October 31 to August 31, commencing with August 31, 2018.

 During the period ended October 31, 2017, Endeavour was funded by ACEA, in partnership with corporate sponsors and private individuals.
 There were no restrictions placed on the use of these funds; the Board of Directors of Endeavour allocates funds based on the annual budget in order to further Endeavour's mandate to the community.
-Since November 1, 2017, Endeavour has been funded solely by corporate sponsors and donations.
+Since November 1, 2017, Endeavour has been funded solely by corporate sponsors, grants, and donations.

 In February 2017 Endeavour was granted charitable status as a registered Bermuda charity by the Charities Commission, in accordance with the Charity Act 2014.
-In September 2018 Endeavour's charitable status was renewed for a further 3 years.
 On November 1, 2017, Endeavour's ties with ACEA were discontinued, as part of ACEA's wind up of operations subsequent to the completion of the 35th America's Cup and it became fully autonomous.
+In January 2021, Endeavour Community Sailing changed its name to Endeavour.
+In September 2021 Endeavour's charitable status was renewed for a further 3 years.